Dhurandhar Box Office Collection

-New Delhi: "Dhurandhar", headlined by Ranveer Singh, has earned over Rs 20 crore nett at the domestic box office on the first day of its release.
+New Delhi: "Dhurandhar", headlined by Ranveer Singh, has earned Rs 160.15 crore at the worldwide box office in three days, the makers said on Monday.

-Directed by Aditya Dhar of "Uri: The Surgical Strike" fame, the film released in theatres on Friday.
+Directed by Aditya Dhar of "Uri: The Surgical Strike" fame, the film released in theatres on December 5 and also features Sanjay Dutt, Akshaye Khanna, Arjun Rampal, Sara Arjun, R Madhavan and Rakesh Bedi.

-It also features Sanjay Dutt, Akshaye Khanna, Arjun Rampal, Sara Arjun, R Madhavan and Rakesh Bedi alongside Singh.
+Madhavan shared the box office numbers on his Instagram handle.
+The post also had the day-wise breakdown of the film's collection on it.

-"Dhurandhar" has collected Rs 28.60 nett at the domestic box office, according to a press statement.
+"Dhurandhar" opened with Rs 28.
+60 crore nett at the domestic box office and went on to earn Rs 33.10 crore and Rs 44.80 crore on the following days.
+The total collection of the film at the domestic box office stands at Rs 106.50 crore nett.

 The film revolves around an underworld saga following a network of criminals, informants and operatives whose lives intersect, navigating covert operations, espionage and betrayals.